ABKQPO/DoABarrelRollNH/README.md

 - **Compass** — Rotating compass with heading degrees
 - **Configurable** — Toggle each gauge, titles, and numeric values independently

-### Mutual Exclusion
-- FlightAssistant and ElytraHUD cannot be active simultaneously
-- If both are enabled in config, FlightAssistant HUD takes priority and ElytraHUD is disabled
-- If FlightAssistant HUD is disabled (but safety is on), ElytraHUD can still render

 ## Dependencies

 | Dependency | Required | Purpose |